inkitter/Inkitmod-ck3/_Inkitmod/Easybuff/info.md

 * Lifestyle Point.
 * Modifiers on Character, Dynasty and County.
 * Change Polity.
-* Spawn a Powerful Character.
+* Spawn a Powerful Character with relations: brother, sister, son, daughter, etc.
 * Change Holding Type.
 Castle, Chruch, City or Tribal.
 * Add Building Slot.
+* A New type of Powerful Army.

 You can try the font if you like it. https://steamcommunity.com/sharedfiles/filedetails/?id=2222147790